angrybacon/doomsday-wiki/markdown/partials/welcome.md

 various scenarios.

 An overview of Doomsday piles is actually collected in a separate document, which is called [The Doomsday Pile Document](/appendices/piles/).
-The pile document only lists a selection of the possible piles, while the Doomsday Wiki focuses on the theory behind the piles.
+The document only lists a selection of the possible piles, while the Doomsday Wiki focuses on the theory behind the piles.
 How to build them, when to build them, why the pile is build up like that, how to play around stuff, how to sequence your spells correctly, and so on.